himotoyoshi/carray/docs/topics/CATime.md

 `linear_fetch` returns times, so it returns a `CATime` **on the same unit as the axis**.
 The array's unit is its grid, so an interpolated instant landing between two ticks is rounded to the nearest tick.
-Widen the grid first when the interpolation needs sub-tick precision — `to_unit` (§3.2) only ever moves to a finer grid, so it is exact:
+Widen the grid first when the interpolation needs sub-tick precision — `to_unit` (§3.2) is exact in that direction, so nothing moves:

 ```ruby
 t.linear_fetch(CA_FLOAT64([0.0, 0.25]))